 While the interface looks decent, users will often come across the warning “You do not have sufficient funds for this purchase” even though they are well within the financial capability to purchase the flat.
 This error is because the calculator only prompts users to enter their CPF Ordinary Account and bank balance after getting the estimated loan amount, which can be confusing.

 The HDB Flat Portal calculator also lacks essential features such as differentiating between full-time income and variable income.
-Instead, the HDB calculator only appears to calculate income on a full-time employment basis, which may lead to inaccurate estimates for those who are self-employed or work odd-jobs/part-time.
-This is because lenders (including the HDB) usually take a 30% haircut when taking into account variable income, when determining the maximum loan amount.
+Instead, the HDB calculator only appears to calculate income on a full-time employment basis.
+This may lead to inaccurate estimates for those who are self-employed or work odd-jobs/part-time, because FIs take a 30% haircut (as required by MAS) when taking into account variable income, when determining the maximum loan amount.

-The portal is also a hassle for those who have already made a BTO flat purchase.
+The portal also isn’t suited for those who have already made a BTO flat purchase.
 Even if they log in with their Singpass details as prompted by HDB, the calculator is unable to sync and take into account the payments that a buyer has already made upon signing the Agreement for Lease.
-This affects the accuracy of calculations.
+(While we understand that BTO applicants are provided with a financial worksheet upon signing the Agreement for Lease, it would still be useful if applicants could recompute their loan closer to key collection, since their financial situation would likely have changed along the way.)

 So, while the new HDB Flat Portal is a step in the right direction by making it easier to compare bank and FI home loan rates, there’s definitely room for improvement.
 Our advice to flat buyers?
 Cross-check the loan estimate you get here with another calculator, such as the 99.co Affordability Calculator and Mortgage Calculator, or consult a mortgage broker.